kev-m/pyCoilGen/docs/source/configuration.md

 Please refer to the [`scipy.optimize.minimize` API documentation](https://docs.scipy.org/doc/scipy/reference/generated/scipy.optimize.minimize.html) for more information on optimization-related parameters.

-## Loading Pre-calculated Mesh and Stream Function
+## Pre-calculated Mesh and Stream Function

+The stream function optimisation is a time-consuming process and dependent only on the input coil surfaces, target volume and optimisation parameters, above.

+Users wishing to explore coil designs can save the optimised data once, then re-load it while changing the remaining parameters, below.

+### Save

+The combined mesh and stream function can be persisted for subsequent re-use.

+- `sf_dest_file` (**Type:** `str`, **Default:** `'none'`)

+The filename (without extension) where to write the optimised stream function and other data to storage.

+The file will be written to the `Pre_Optimized_Solutions` directory unless the filename contains any path delimiters (`/` or `\`).
+If the filename contains path delimiters, then the path is used as-provided.
+It is the user's responsibility to ensure that the path already exists.

+### Load

 A pre-existing mesh and optimised stream function solution can be loaded from persistence.

 - `sf_source_file` (**Type:** `str`, **Default:** `'none'`)

-The filename of the NumPy pickle file of the already optimized stream function.
-The file is loaded from the `Pre_Optimized_Solutions` directory.
+The filename (without extension) of the file of the already optimized stream function.

+The file is loaded from the `Pre_Optimized_Solutions` directory unless the filename contains any path delimiters (`/` or `\`).
+The **pyCoilGen_Data** directory is automatically included, if installed.
+If the filename contains path delimiters, then the path is used as-provided.

 ## Build Contour Lines